-Yes, most of the guesthouses in this Annapurna base camp trek have Electricity, Hot Shower, and Wifi. for the electricity, every village has a Micro-Hydro station which produces enough electricity for them and some villages are connected to the government electricity supply line, and for the hot shower, every guesthouse has solar Pannels and the gas tankless water heater. in Annapurna base camp in case of the bad weather, they might not have enough electricity to charge your phone or the camera battery. make sure you get charged everything in the previous place because of Annapurna base camp relay on only the solar panel.
+Yes, most of the guesthouses in this Annapurna base camp trek have electricity, hot shower, and WiFi for the electricity, every village has a Micro-Hydro station which produces enough electricity for them and some villages are connected to the government electricity supply line, and for the hot shower, every guesthouse has solar panels and the gas tankless water heater in Annapurna base camp in case of the bad weather, they might not have enough electricity to charge your phone or the camera battery.
+Make sure you get charged everything in the previous place because of Annapurna base camp relay on only the solar panel.

 You can start the Annapurna base camp trek in many different ways.
-According to the above Itinearory, the walking distance of the Annapurna Base Camp trek is about 115 Km or 71 miles.
+According to the above itinerary, the walking distance of the Annapurna base camp trek is about 115 Km or 71 miles.

 The following 12 days itinerary Starting and ending at Kathmandu is the best way to get there. if you trek through Ghandruk or Chhomrong it will take 9 days, similarly, if you start from Kande/Phedi it will take 12 days too. so the Annapurna Base Camp Trek can be done in between 7 to 15 days. just let us know how long you want to spend?